ricardo-rendoncepeda/devsign/devsign-deckset.md

 ![inline](Images/ColorWheel.jpg)

-^ While partaking in visual design is less common on a larger team, it's almost a requirement as an indie!
+^ I'm still very new to the field, but I'm hoping to make "the leap" some time and whenever I can I try to choose my own color palettes, mess around with different layouts, and even make some of my own icons.

-^ The easiest way to earn a bad review, besides a crash, is to greet your new user with Bright Green Comic Sans.
+^ The easiest way to earn a bad review, besides a crash, is to greet your new user with *Bright Green Comic Sans*.
+Trust me.
 Poor visual design may not affect the usability or performance or your app, but it can certainly make you look like an amateur.

 ^ You don't have to become an expert in Photoshop and Illustrator because I know they can be pretty complex, but there are easier options for UI design out there - like Sketch!